telerik/ajax-docs/controls/scriptmanager/combining-external-scripts.md

->note If a references external script is not in one of the folder designated in the configuration, it will be not be combined and will be served separately.
+>tip If a references external script is not in one of the folder designated in the configuration, it will be not be combined and will be served separately.
 >